 Becoming an acupuncturist in California

-- Education: In California, acupuncture practitioners must have a Master’s degree or Doctoral degree in acupuncture and traditional Chinese medicine (TCM) from an accredited acupuncture school or college.
+- Education: In California, acupuncture practitioners must have a Master's degree or Doctoral degree in acupuncture and traditional Chinese medicine (TCM) from an accredited acupuncture school or college.
 This typically involves completing a 3-4 year program at an accredited acupuncture school or college.
 Acupuncture schools in California are plentiful and the state has become a leader in the field of acupuncture education.
+Read a comparison of acupuncture degrees here.

 - Licensing exams: After completing your acupuncture education, you will need to pass California Acupuncture Licensing Examination (CALE) in order to become licensed to practice acupuncture in California1.